jozeflacko/resume/README.md

 ## My personal Web Resume written in Javascript using React, Typescript, Redux

-It contains a simle game and a all information about me.
+It contains a simle game and some info about me.